-For bookings where it is possible to use links on the website, the consumer must be given the following information with a link through to the further information required on key rights: "The combination of travel services offered to you is a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations.
-Therefore, you will benefit from all EU rights applying
+For bookings where it is possible to use links on the website, the consumer must be given the following information with a link through to the further information required on key rights: "The combination of travel services offered to you is a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations 2018.
+Therefore, you will benefit from all EU rights applying to packages."

 Shop and phone bookings

-The ‘Key Rights’ could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
-Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the new 2018 PTRs.
-As explained above, the information in Schedule 1 would be discussed in the process of the sale.
+The 'key rights' could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
+Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the 2018 PTRs.
+As explained above, the information in Sch.1 would be discussed in the process of the sale.

-And for telephone sales, the sales discussion should be able to highlight the basic Schedule 1 information, which could be emailed to the consumer during the sales process or reference made to the Organiser/Principal’s brochure or website.
-Then we come to the ‘Key Facts’.
-Access to their website and direction as to where the legal information can be found is one possibility, or an email highlighting the information, while the consumer is on the phone and told to refer to, is another.
+For telephone sales, the sales discussion should highlight the basic Sch.1 information, which could be emailed to the consumer during the sales process or reference made to the organiser/principal's brochure or website.

 You can read out the key rights, but if this isn't practical then you can find a way to give your consumers access to them and let them know where to view them.
 For example, you can put the key rights on your website and refer clients to that, or you can email the key rights to clients as part of the booking process.